This article was last updated by on

 The insoluble calcium oxalate crystals can damage the sensitive tissues in the cat’s mouth, causing intense oral pain and swelling.

-Depending on consumption, these symptoms will develop within a few minutes or after 2-3 hours.
+Like Philodendron toxicity, these symptoms will develop depending on consumption, within a few minutes or after 2-3 hours.

 Infographics with an image of a ginger cat and a whitish-gray cat with symptoms of Monstera toxicity in them listed down on right.